Philosophy (PHIL)

 PHIL 3640 Twentieth Century Anglo-American Philosophy (3 credits)

-A critical examination of a number of 20th century Anglo-American philosophers and philosophic movements.
-Movements considered will include some of the following: "Common Sense" Philosophy, Logical Atomism, Logical Positivism, and Ordinary Language Philosophy.
+Engages in critical examination of a number of 20th-century Anglo-American philosophers and philosophical movements.
+Movements considered include some of the following: "Common Sense" Philosophy, Logical Atomism, Logical Positivism, and Ordinary Language Philosophy.
 Philosophers treated may include G.E.
 Moore, Bertrand Russell, Ludwig Wittgenstein, J.L.
 Austin, Elizabeth Anscombe, Willard Quine, Thomas Nagel, and Saul Kripke.

 Level of Study: Undergraduate